← Back to DartsStar

-DartsStar is a long-term darts management game in the browser and as an Android app.
-This public guide explains what visitors can expect before signing up: how league play, training, matchdays, cup, ranked and long-term progression fit together, and what kind of career and progression feel the game is built around.
+DartsStar is a long-term darts manager game in the browser and as an Android app.
+This public guide is for visitors searching for an online darts manager, a darts simulation game or a darts career simulation.
+It explains how league play, training, matchdays, cup, ranked and long-term progression fit together – so you can judge before signing up whether the game matches the kind of management experience you want.

 League ladder with promotion and relegation Training with energy, form and fatigue Cup, ranked, tasks and statistics